Excellent: 4.9 / 5 ★★★★★ based on 949 reviews

 With complimentary snacks and drinks, along with a great view of the runway, the lounges at Aberdeen Airport can be pre-booked so you can head straight there after security.

 Life doesn’t stop while you’re waiting for a flight, so if you need to stay connected whilst in the terminal, it is quick and easy to get online.
-Checking your emails or browsing the web is easy in Aberdeen Airport.
+Checking your emails or browsing the web is easy at Aberdeen Airport.

 With free Wi-Fi access throughout the terminal provided by BT, simply connect to the BT Openzone portal, register a few details and off you go.